MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/kernel/adding-services.md

 ### Chat completion models

 # [C#](#tab/Csharp)
-To add an OpenAI text generation service to your Semantic Kernel project, you will need to use the [WithOpenAIChatCompletionService](/dotnet/api/microsoft.semantickernel.openaikernelbuilderextensions.withopenaichatcompletionservice) method.
+To add an OpenAI text generation service to your Semantic Kernel project, you will need to use the AddOpenAIChatCompletionService method.

 :::code language="csharp" source="~/../semantic-kernel-samples/dotnet/samples/DocumentationExamples/AIServices.cs" id="OpenAIKernelCreation":::